Vigdis Hjorth: Life

 Hjorth grew up in Oslo, and studied philosophy, literature and political science.
 In 1983, she published her first novel, the children's book Pelle-Ragnar i den gule gården, for which she received Norsk kulturråd's debut award.
 Her first book for an adult audience was Drama med Hilde (1987).
 Om bare (2001) is considered by experts as her most important novel, and a roman à clef.

-Hjorth has mentioned Dag Solstad, Bertolt Brecht and Louis-Ferdinand Céline as important literary influences.
+Hjorth has mentioned Søren Kierkegaard, Dag Solstad, Bertolt Brecht and Louis-Ferdinand Céline as important literary influences.
 Hjorth has three children and lives in Asker.